In the News

 The Reversing the Youth Tobacco Epidemic Act of 2019 includes the following measures:

-LONG BRANCH - The federal government should be allowed to negotiate the cost of brand name drugs with their manufacturers,
+LONG BRANCH - The federal government should be allowed to negotiate the cost of brand name drugs with their manufacturers, U.S. Rep. Frank Pallone told seniors here Monday in a bid to build support for a bill he is sponsoring.

 WASHINGTON — New Jersey officials are one step away from gaining access to $100 million in federal funds they can use to help replace Newark's lead pipes.